 Despite the current trend for hipster-friendly bushy beards, there is less appreciation for backs, sacks and cracks covered in a thick layer of wiry hair.
-It's a chore that many can't live without, and that's where this fine range of the best men's body groomers, shavers and best manscaping groomers comes in.
+It's a chore that many can't live without, and that's where this fine range of the best body groomers, shavers and best manscaping groomers comes in.
 They all have the ability to turn sasquatch into a squeaky clean sex-machine.

-A good body groomer doesn't cost a fortune, but like anything in life, if you spend a little extra you get a little bit more.
+A good men's body groomer doesn't cost a fortune, but like anything in life, if you spend a little extra you get a little bit more.

-Pricier models tend to have larger batteries, cutting the amount of time spent charging, as well as electronically adjustable heads and blades that have been specifically designed with maximum comfort in mind, so less annoying nicks and cuts in delicate areas.
+I've found that pricier models tend to have larger batteries, cutting the amount of time spent charging, as well as electronically adjustable heads and blades that have been specifically designed with maximum comfort in mind, so less annoying nicks and cuts in delicate areas.
 You might also consider one of the best IPL machines if you'd rather zap the hair at the root than cut it off as it breaks cover.

 If you're wanting to remove the hair from the top of your head, you'll want to check out T3's guide to the best hair clippers.
 These will allow you to achieve simple hairstyles at home.